Ignatyevo Airport

-Ignatyevo Airport (Аэропорт Игнатьево) is an international airport in Amur Oblast, Russia, located near the village of Ignatyevo 20 km north-west of Blagoveshchensk.
+Count Nikolay Muravyov-Amursky Ignatyevo Airport (Аэропорт Игнатьево) is an international airport in Amur Oblast, Russia, located near the village of Ignatyevo 20 km north-west of Blagoveshchensk.
 The large airport services up to medium-sized airliners with parking space for 44 civilian aircraft, and conducts 24-hour flight operation.
-Ignatyevo Airport is state-owned by Amur Oblast and jointly operated with the Russian Air Force, with a military pad on the north-west side of the airport.

 History

+In 1958, the Amur Regional Committee of the Communist Party of the Soviet Union made a decision on the construction and development of an airport for the city of Blagoveshchensk.
 The construction of Ignatyevo Airport began in 1959 next to the village of Ignatyevo, after which the airport is named.
 The first terminal was made of wood and was located approximately on the spot where the current terminal stands.
+The airport was opened on 9 January 1960.

+By 1962, services connecting Khabarovsk, Vladivostok, Chita and Irkutsk had been established.
+In January 1963, flights to Moscow had been established through the use of Ilyushin Il-18 aircraft, with a stopover in Krasnoyarsk.

+On 18 August 1965, a new terminal was opened, with a capacity of 200 passengers per hour.

+On 1 January 1983, reconstruction of the airports runway was completed, allowing for the operation of Tupolev Tu-154 aircraft.

 During the early 1990s the airport's activity declined as the new emerging Russian state was suffering from economic decline following the dissolution of the Soviet Union.